What happens if marriage separation process does occur? Important steps you must follow

 - Either party indicates that intention to the other party and;

 - One of the parties or both parties act upon that intention to end the relationship and lead separate lives

-There are important things that you should consider if a separation is inevitable.
+There are important things that you should consider if the marriage separation is inevitable.

-Endeovour to arrange joint counsellng with your partner.
+Endeavour to arrange joint counselling with your partner.
 If a counsellor cannot resolve your difficulties, counsellors may assist you to deal with your own **** or to assist you both with a respectful separation.
-Seek professional financial advice to structure your financial resources to minimise the impact of separation.
+Seek professional financial advice to structure your financial resources to minimise the impact of the marriage separation.

-- If considering a separation in your relationship weigh up the financial consequences of remaining in the relationship or separating from the relationship;
+- If considering marriage separation in your relationship weigh up the financial consequences of remaining in the relationship or separating from the relationship;

 - Give consideration to the best arrangements for the children should a separation occur;